fmsouza/ionic3-seed-protractor/README.md

 # Ionic 2 seed

-This is a seed of Ionic 2 with TypeScript + Karma + Protractor.
+This is a seed of Ionic 2 with TypeScript + Karma

 ## Table of Contents
  - [Getting Started](#getting-started)